 - 4.1.
 The student schedules and completes a meeting with the Department Chair to discuss assembling the portfolio to apply for Experiential Credit. - 4.2.
 The student must submit a portfolio of information representing their experiences to the Department Chair.
 Information must demonstrate student learning outcomes consistent with every course outcome.
 Documentation may include samples of work, non-credit transcripts, certifications, or other evidence of prior learning. - 4.3.
-The portfolio of information is reviewed by a faculty member within the discipline, Dean of Technical Programs and the Vice President for Academic Affairs. - 4.4.
+The portfolio of information is reviewed by a faculty member within the discipline, Dean of Academic and Technical Programs and the Vice President for Academic Affairs. - 4.4.
 Credit is awarded if the evaluator determines the portfolio provides sufficient evidence that the knowledge and skills a student has acquired outside the classroom are equivalent to what one would have acquired in the respective college course. - 4.5.
 Student is notified in writing by the Department Chair of the evaluator's decision. - 4.6.
-Credit will be awarded by the Registrar upon approval by the appropriate Department Chair, Dean, and the Vice President of Academic Affairs.
+Credit will be awarded by the Registrar upon approval by the appropriate Department Chair, Dean of Academic and Technical Programs, and the Vice President of Academic Affairs.
 Experiential Credit will appear as transfer credit on a student's transcript; and, thus the maximum amount of credit that can be awarded is limited by a student's total transfer hours.
-Credit hours will be awarded for experiential learning; however, no quality points will be assigned. - 4.7.
-In determining experiential credit for coursework completed in continuing education non-credit coursework, the college references the NCCCS Continuing Education Master Course Listing and Business and Industry Guidelines.
+Credit hours will be awarded for experiential learning; however, no quality points will be assigned.

+4.7.
+In determining experiential credit for coursework completed in continuing education noncredit coursework, the college references the NCCCS Continuing Education Master Course Listing and Business and Industry Guidelines.

 POLICY: 7.13 ONLINE LEARNING

+SCOPE: FACULTY

+POLICY NUMBER: 7.13

 APPROVED: November 29, 2012 (Distance Education Committee)

+REVISED: